 Select from the Card template drop-down the new template that you want to migrate to.
 You can use the Search option to search for the new template if you know the name of the template and you have a large quantity of templates that exist in your environment.

 Enable the Remove pending card template change task(s) if you wish to remove the selected credential(s) from the change template update.
+By default, Force user to perform card update will be enabled as typically you want the user to authenticate before the template change is allowed to progress.

 Click Change to update the system.